eccenca/documentation.eccenca.com/docs/deploy-and-configure/configuration/datamanager/workspaces/index.md

 | -------- | ------- | -------- | -------------- | ------------ |
 | js.config.workspaces[id].DIWorkspace.enable | none | yes | none | true / false |

-Use this property to enable/disable Data Integration menu item on navigation menu.
+Use this property to enable/disable the Data Integration menu item in the navigation menu.

 | Property | Default | Required | Conflicts with | Valid values |
 | -------- | ------- | -------- | -------------- | ------------ |